ctrlaltdylan/ctrlaltdylan.github.io/_posts/2023-07-14-free-currency-exchange-api-hack.markdown

 Great.
 But in this case I'm processing quite well over that, and I can't afford the usage here for the value provided.

-Yes, I'm known to be frugal, I drive a 2003 Corrolla.
+Yes, I'm known to be frugal, I drive a 2003 Corolla.

 So I've found a way to leverage Pipedream workflows and a data store to cache the prices and then serve a real time API endpoint to respond to requests.